emberjs/guides/source/testing/test-helpers.md

 your application, making it much easier to write deterministic tests.

-Also, these helpers register themselves in the order that you call them and will be run in a chain; each one is only called after the previous one finishes, in a chain.
+Also, these helpers register themselves in the order that you call them and will be run in a chain; each one is only called after the previous one finishes.
 You can rest assured, therefore, that the order you call them in will also be their execution order, and that the previous helper has finished before the next one starts.